 We live in a neighborhood and have an average size yard.We take our dogs for a 30 minute walk every morning and evening.
 Most of our dogs don’t need much more than that.
 Puppy training during the first year is very important.
 This training will set the stage for the rest of your dogs life and is invaluable. (see socialization) Behavior problems are often a sign of a bored dog.
 Training is the key to keeping your dog’s mind stimulated and balanced.

-YES, but young children should always be supervised around animals, especially baby animals.If you have young children, we will work with you to make sure your puppy and children can coexist and thrive.
+YES, Australian Labradoodles are typically great with children, but young children should always be supervised around animals, especially baby animals.If you have young children, we will work with you to make sure your puppy and children can coexist and thrive.
 Our dogs are completely nonagressive and make excellent children’s pets.

 We are located in Covington, Louisiana which is 30 miles north of New Orleans.